 It’s sometimes sunny in Philadelphia

 The Union were on a postseason tear in 2021.
 An overachieving Philadelphia squad had dispatched the New Jersey Red Bulls with an extra-time 1-0 home win in the first round of the playoffs, then played Nashville SC to a 1-1 draw over 120 minutes and won the ensuing penalty shootout behind the heroics of goalkeeper Andre Blake.
 Next up were NYCFC, who had played the New England Revolution to a draw and also won on penalty kicks.
-The Union had three key advantages over New York City: Philadelphia were playing at home, NYCFC were on short rest, and City striker Taty Castellanos was out of the game because of a red card.
+The Union had three key advantages over New York City: Philadelphia were playing at home, NYCFC were on short rest, and New York City striker Taty Castellanos was out of the game because of a red card.

 Then the club dropped a bombshell.
 Two days before the game, head coach Jim Curtin announced that a number of players on the Senior Team tested positive for COVID.